zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 test-time fine-tuning.

 On recent experiments with the evaluation dataset I could improve from 9% to 15%.
 Again not even close to what Jack Cole said.
+TODO: this is an ongoing work, maybe using longer trainings or higher learning rates could improve my results.

 Maybe the problem is that so far I have been fine-tuning in the whole test set.
 That might be suboptimal because the tasks could be contradictory.
 So maybe it's better to fine-tune for each task independently.
 Instead of fine-tuning for 1k steps on 100 tasks, fine-tune for 10 steps in each of the 100 tasks.

+Other possible explanations:

+- It might also be the case that we need a stronger base model, but we leave that for future experiments.
+- Maybe my test fine-tuning method is not as good as theirs

 ## Development

+The easier way to test this is to fork the Kaggle notebook and make the following modifications.

+1. Decompose the test file into single task files
+2. Fine-tune on each of those tasks, generating n saved models
+3. Make inference with all of the models, each on its task
+4. Concatenate all the predictions on a single file

+The drawback of this approach is that the warmup time of fine-tuning and inference will happen 100 times instead of just one.
+But I believe there is enough time in the submission to do that.

+Another possible problem is that if there is a single task, it might be the case that the training data is too long for training.
+I will have to think of how to solve that.
+Probably the best way is to randomly get rid of some of the inputs in that case.
+I could add that option to training.
+Otherwise the data generator will be stuck in an infinite loop.

 ## Results